AshwinKTyagi/AshwinKTyagi.github.io/content/Projects/mlprojects/index.md

 ### Classifying MNIST digits using generative modeling

+To study generative modeling, I revisited the MNIST digits dataset.
+To test the accuracy of our test, we first created a validation set using 10,000 of the 60,000 training points.
+This was simply done by spliting off the last 10,000 training set into the new set.
+From there, I created an a function that found the parameters needed to fit the Gaussian model: the average vectors, mu; the covariance vectors sigma, and the frequencies, Pi.
+This is the algorithm I used:

 ```
-    Split off the last 10,000 training set into a new validation set

     for each label [0-9]:
         // Fit a Gaussian generative model to the training data